skibu/nornsLib/README.md

 This library makes it so that the user can simply hit key1, with a long or short press, and they will be brought automatically to the script's parameter page and the first parameter will already be selected.
 And to get back the script page the user can simply hit key1 again with a long or short press.
 No more wondering why can navigate the menus due to hitting key1 just a bit longer than 0.25 sec!

-To enable this functionality the script needs to include `parameterExtensions` and call the library function jump_to_edit_params_screen() when the desired key sequence is hit.
+To enable this functionality the script needs to add `parameterExt = require "nornsLib/parameterExt"` and call the library function `parameterExt.jump_to_edit_params_screen()` when the desired key sequence is hit.
 For example, for your script to have key1, long or short press, jump right to the parameters page one can do something like the following:
 ```
+parameterExt = require "nornsLib/parameterExt"

 function key(n, down)
   if n == 1 and down == 0 then
     -- Key1 up so jump to edit params directly.
 Don't require it
     -- to be a short press so that it is easier.
 And use key up
     -- event because if used key down then the subsequent key1 up would
     -- switch back from edit params menu to the application screen.
-    jump_to_edit_params_screen()
+    parameterExt.jump_to_edit_params_screen()
   end

   ...
 end
 ```

+### Improved look of Parameters menu screen
+Parameters (mEDIT) screen doesn't highlight separators since they cannot be modified.
+Improved the title

 ### Fixed params:bang(id) to handle single parameter
 Turns out that in lua/core/clock.lua that params:bang("clock_tempo") is called to bang just the single parameter.
 But the standard bang() function bangs *ALL*